redrockbiometrics/PalmIDAzureCustomPolicy/README.md

 ### 5. Upload files

 This task repeats the “Upload the policies” section from the tutorial.
 In addition to already uploaded files:
-a.
-TrustFrameworkBase.xml
+1. TrustFrameworkBase.xml
-b.
-TrustFrameworkExtensions.xml
+1. TrustFrameworkExtensions.xml
-c.
-SignUpOrSignin.xml
+1. SignUpOrSignin.xml

 upload 4 additional:
 1. TrustedFrameworkPalmID.xml
 2. TrustedFrameworkPalmIDExtensions.xml
 3. SignInSignUpAndLinkPalmID.xml